CLEP Exams and Sample Tests Testing Schedule Registration Procedures

 - Exception: Students with concurrent high school and CMU enrollments or students who have participated in certain special vocationally oriented programs may be eligible to take these examinations.
 Answers to specific questions on eligibility can be obtained from the Undergraduate Academic Services Office, Warriner 112.
 Eligibility in individual cases will be determined by the Undergraduate Academic Services.

-D. Students may receive three (3) credit hours in ENG 101 for the General Examination in English Composition with Essay only if that examination is taken before the end of their first college semester.
+D. Students may receive three (3) credit hours in ENG 101 for the College Composition clep exam only if that examination is taken before the end of their first college semester.
 Transfer students may take this examination during their first semester at CMU to meet the Basic Freshman Composition requirement, but no credit will be awarded.

 E. CLEP examination credit may not be used to repeat any course(s) previously taken.